Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Introduction

-As was found in Ref.~\cite{KIVC}, the valley coherent order at charge neutrality gets destroyed under sufficient substrate alignment.
-The pairing instabilities discussed in the present work would then disappear together with it.
-This could potentially explain why no superconductivity is seen in the aligned devices of Refs.~\cite{Sharpe,YoungAH}.
-As explained in more detail below, the pairing instabilities we find are also sensitive to the gate distance, which could explain the correlation between gate distance and critical temperature observed in Ref.~\cite{EfetovScreening}.
+We perform a weak-coupling BCS-type calculation and find a superconducting instability in the $p-$wave channel.
+The corresponding dimensionless pairing strength $\lambda$ grows as a function of the screening length $D$, which is consistent with the observations of Ref.~\cite{EfetovScreening}.
+However, the value $\lambda = 0.12$ obtained at the experimentally relevant screening length $D = 15$ nm value is too small to explain the observed superconducting transition temperature $T_c \approx 0.3$ K~\cite{EfetovScreening}.
+We expect that our naive BCS calculation underestimates $T_c$.
+More sophisticated calculations which allow for a frequency-dependent pairing gap can potentially produce higher critical temperatures.
+Our results do not incorporate the retardation effects that are crucial to weaken strong Coulomb repulsion in conventional metals.
+The absence of retardation poses a serious problem in the study of superconductivity in low-density materials with a small Fermi energy~\cite{RuhmanLee,Kozii,RuhmanFernandes}, and we therefore expect that taking retardation into account will lead to significantly higher values of $T_c$.

-We want to point out that a recent work has put forward another, topological pairing mechanism for superconductivity in tBLG, also starting from the same K-IVC insulator at charge neutrality.
-In Ref.~\cite{SkyrmionSC}, the analogy between tBLG at charge neutrality and two time-reversed copies of a quantum Hall ferromagnet was used to propose that superconductivity results from the condensation of charge-$2e$ skyrmions.
-It was found \cite{SkyrmionSC} that these skyrmion excitations become energetically competitive with the conventional electron excitations at small doping.
-It is not clear whether the topological pairing mechanism of Ref. \cite{SkyrmionSC} is in any way competing with the Fermi surface instabilities discussed in this work.
-And if they were to be competing mechanisms, then the competition is likely to be set by microscopic details which are highly sample-dependent.
+As found in Ref.~\cite{KIVC}, the inter-valley coherent order at charge neutrality gets destroyed when the MATBG is aligned with the hexagonal Boron-Nitride substrate.
+The pairing instabilities discussed in this work (which rely on Goldstone modes resulting from inter-valley coherent order) would then disappear together with it.
+This could explain why no superconductivity is seen in the substrate-aligned devices of Refs.~\cite{Sharpe,YoungAH}.